-In 2002, the School started offering two additional degrees: The Bachelor of Engineering (BE and BE(Hons)) and the Bachelor of Computer Graphic Design (BCGD and BCGD(Hons)).
-In the Bachelor of Engineering degree, students can enrol in the Software Engineering programme.
+In 2002, the School started offering two additional degrees: The Bachelor of Engineering with Honours (BE(Hons)) and the Bachelor of Computer Graphic Design (BCGD).
+In the Bachelor of Engineering (Honours) degree, students can enrol in the Software Engineering programme.
 Other engineering programmes are offered by the School of Engineering within the Faculty of Science and Engineering.
-The BCGD was previously offered in conjunction with the UCOL Whanganui School of Design, but this degree is now offered solely by the Faculty.
+In 2018, the Bachelor of Design (BDes) was introduced, replacing the BCGD.

 In 2014 we celebrated the 25th anniversary of the internet in New Zealand - an achievement made possible in 1989 with the help of the Faculty.